 - 1. Open the valves to the oxygen and helium cylinders.
-Set the gas pressure on the regulators to 36.25 psi for Helium and 36.25 43.5 psi for Oxygen. - 2.
+Set the gas pressure on the regulators to 36.25 psi for Helium and 43.5 psi for Oxygen.
+When gases are at 500 psi, replace the tank. - 2.
 Turn the main instrument power switch on (located in the lower back right of the instrument).
-Remove vent plug (the brass screw pointed to by the pliers in Figure 8) before turning instrument on.
+Remove brass vent plug (see red circle in Figure 8) before turning instrument on.